-This restatement of the Zeeland Charter Township Zoning Ordinance was approved ar nd adopted by the Township Board of Zeeland Charter Township, Ottawa County, Michigan on, 2007, after a public hearing as required pursuant to Michigan Act 110 of 2006, as amended; after introduction and a first reading on , 2007, and after posting and publication following such first reading j as required by Michigan Act 359 of 1947, as amended.
-This Ordinance shall be effective on, 2007, which date is the eighth day after publication of a Notice of Adoption and Posting of the Zoning Text Amendment Ordinance in the Holland Sentinel , as required by Section 401 of Act110, as amended.
-However, this effective date shall be extended as necessary to comply with the requirements of Section 402 of Act 110, as amended.
-Bradley J. Slagh, Supervisor Zeeland Charter Township Marilyn Evink, Clerk Zeeland Charter Township RB071563
+This restatement of f the Zeeland Charter Township Zoning Ordinance was approved and adopted by the Tov vnship Board of Zeeland Charter Township, Ottawa County, Michigan on , 2007, after a public hearing as required pursuant to Michigan Act 110 of 2006, as amended; after introduction and a first reading on , 2007, and after posting and publication following such first reading as required by Michigan Act 359 of 1947, as amended.
+This Ordinance shall be effective on, 2007, which date is the eighth day after publication Notice of Adoption and Posting of the Zoning Text Amendment Ordinance in the Holland Sentinel, as required by Section 401 of Act110, as amended.
+However, the effective date shall be extended as necessary to comply with the requirements of Section 402 of Act 110, as amended.
+Bradley J. Slagh, Supervisor Zeeland Charter Township Marilyn Evink, Clerk Zeeland Charter Township